bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 ```
 <!-- Note for Matt: we'll need to figure out another way to limit the time **Important:** because we used a 'job' to run this load test, it is time limited to 3600 seconds - one hour.
 The ensures that our load test does not keep running unnecessarily beyond the time we need it. -->

+**Important:**
-**Important:** This job runs a large number of requests and has a runtime of 20 minutes.
-Once it completes, the job and pod will remain in your namespace until removed - delete it with `oc delete job load-test-job`.
+* This job runs a large number of requests and has a runtime of 20 minutes.
+Once it completes, the job and pod will remain in your namespace until removed.
+Delete it with `oc delete job load-test-job`.
+* When planning a load test for your own application on OpenShift, follow the [load test guidelines](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/docs/automation-and-resiliency/prepare-to-load-test-application-on-openshift/) and get your load test approved before running it.
+OpenShift is a shared platform, and unapproved load testing can affect other applications on the cluster.
+For this specific lab only, using the provided `load-test-job` configuration and parameters, prior approval is not required.

 From the web console, change to Developer view and navigate to the Observe tab.
 From the Dashboard dropdown list, pick `Kubernetes / Compute Resources / Workload`.
 Then in the `Workload` dropdown, select your nginx deployment.
 You should see the load-test pod traffic increasing CPU and memory usage metrics for the nginx workload.
 After a few minutes of running the load test, you should see a CPU usage similar to the photo below.

 ![cpu load](images/resource-mgmt/pod-load-cpu.png)

 From the web console, select your hello-world-nginx pod and navigate to the Metrics tab.
 We can see the traffic we are sending our pod is affecting the CPU quite a bit.
-In this example we can see the actual CPU usage climbs steadily as load ramps up, then plateaus just under the CPU limit as the pod gets throttled.
+In this example we can see the actual CPU usage climbs steadily as load ramps up, then plateaus just under the CPU limit.

 ![cpu quota](images/resource-mgmt/pod-load-cpu-quota.png)

-Because the actual CPU usage is higher than our CPU limit, OpenShift/Kubernetes will throttle the available CPU to our pod.
+We see the plateau because OpenShift/Kubernetes is throttling available CPU to our pod.
 This would affect the performance of our web server and cause slow response times in our application.

 ![cpu throttle](images/resource-mgmt/pod-load-cpu-throttle.png)